 Drawing on more than 15 years of experience in global health and a decade of teaching and learning at the University of Wisconsin-Madison, Lori DiPrete Brown, associate director at the UW-Madison Global Health Institute, is the lead author and editor of the recently published textbook, “Foundations for Global Health Practice.”

 The book, published in March, features global health experts from UW-Madison and universities across the country and practitioners from around the world.
 “It brought people from my global health practice community and my teaching together,” DiPrete Brown says.
 “One of the authors is a former professor, and several are my former students who are now global health leaders.
 So it was a labor of love.”

-DiPrete Brown discusses the book during a Consortium of Universities for Global Health webinar at 11 a.m., October 12.
-“Foundations for Global Health Practice: How to Make the Most of your Global Health Course” will be facilitated by Brian Simpson of Global Health NOW.
-Register now.
+DiPrete Brown discussed the book during a Consortium of Universities for Global Health webinar on October 12 entitled “Foundations for Global Health Practice: How to Make the Most of your Global Health Course,” which was facilitated by Brian Simpson of Global Health NOW.
+Listen here.